a6091731/aws-dynamodb-tomcat-eb-archetype/README.md

 On the elastic beanstalk host, the libraries in the dependencies section of the generated pom will be included in /usr/share/tomcat8/lib-managed.
 Whenever a new version of this war is is deployed, the libs there will be automatically deleted and recrated by way of the 00-tomcat-setup.config script.

 # Usage
+1. Follow configuration / setup steps described on the [aws-dynamodb-tomcat-session|https://github.com/aws/aws-dynamodb-tomcat-session] page.
-1. You will need to first clean, compile and install this archetype.
+2. You will need to first clean, compile and install this archetype.
 At the moment it is not hosted in maven central:

   ```
   mvn clean install
   ```
-2. Generate your wrapped war project:
+3. Generate your wrapped war project:

   ```
   mvn archetype:generate \